by Family Vacation Critic

 This combination coffee shop and sandwich deli also sells beach toys, local gifts, wine and prepared meals you can heat up in your kitchenette.
-You can grab a table inside or out or take your food to go.
-It's open daily year-round from 7 a.m. until 9 p.m.
+You can grab a table inside or out, or take your food to go.
+It's open daily; hours vary seasonally.

 Huey's Southern Eats

-Located at the Links Course Clubhouse, this diner-style restaurant features all the southern favorites.
+Located at the Links Course Clubhouse, this diner-style restaurant serves Southern favorites.

-A fabulous no-muss-no-fuss option for an easy night of dining in.
-You get a multi-course meal for eight to 10 people, complete with disposable dinnerware and condiments, that's delivered right to your table in your condo.
-You can choose from smoked barbeque pork, southern fried chicken, or the local favorite -- a lowcountry boil.
-(Minimum of 48 hours notice required.)
+This is a fabulous no-muss-no-fuss option for dining in.
+You get a multi-course meal for eight to 10 people—complete with disposable dinnerware and condiments—that's delivered right to your table in your condo.
+You can choose from smoked barbeque pork, southern fried chicken, or the local favorite, a lowcountry boil.
+Minimum 48 hours notice required.

 Planning & Tips